-Wendy Woodrum-Gaucher, consultant to the ILO, has conducted the interviews in Timor-Leste and provided a draft report.
+Wendy Woodrum-Gaucher, consultant to the ILO, conducted the interviews in Timor-Leste and has provided a draft report.
 A list of the interviewees is included in the Appendix.
 The ILO wishes to thank the interviewees for their consideration, lively engagement and rich insights.

-Federico Negro and Julian Schweitzer of the ILO's Fragile States and Disaster Response Group (FSDR/EMPLOYMENT) have edited and finalized this paper with Roberto Pes of ILO Dili office and with Peter Van Rooij and Michiko Mihamoto of the ILO's Jakarta Country Office.

-This paper has greatly benefited from comments and inputs of former and current ILO staff who have been involved in the ILO's operations in Timor-Leste: such Alfredo Lazarte, Chris Donnges, Donato Kiniger-Passigli, Jean François Klein, José Assalino, Jürgen Schwettmann, Owais Parray, Peter Rademaker, Terje Tessem, and Tomas Stenström.
+Federico Negro, Julian Schweitzer and Elisa Selva of the Fragile States and Disaster Response Group (FSDR/DEVINVEST) with Roberto Pes of the Dili programme office and Peter Van Rooij, Michiko Miyamoto and Lita Octavia of the Jakarta Country Office have reedited and finalized this paper in 2016.
+This paper has greatly benefited from comments and inputs from former and current ILO staff who have been involved in the ILO's operations in Timor-Leste: they include Alfredo Lazarte, Chris Donnges, Donato Kiniger-Passigli, Jean François Klein, José Assalino, Jürgen Schwettmann, Owais Parray, Peter Rademaker, Terje Tessem, and Tomas Stenström.

-The photos used in this publication have been kindly provided by ILO Liaison Office for Timor-Leste.
+The photos used in this publication have been kindly provided by the ILO Liaison Office for Timor-Leste.